KDE/documentation-develop-kde-org/HIG/source/layout/units.rst

 A rectangle defined with :iconred:`physical pixels` and :noblefir:`DPI independent pixels`.

 .. hint::
-   |devicon| Except explicilty stated otherwise, all HIG pages, draft, mockups, ... pixels/px are always DPI independent pixels.
+   |devicon| Unless explicitly stated otherwise, all HIG pages, draft, mockups, etc. use DPI independent pixels/px.

-DPI independent pixels in KDE
+DPI Independent Pixels in KDE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |devicon| As a developer, if you want to use DPI independent pixels in Plasma
-use units.devicePixelRatio or Units.devicePixelRatio in Kirigami.
+use ``units.devicePixelRatio`` or ``Units.devicePixelRatio`` in Kirigami.

 .. caution::
    The use of devicePixelRatio should be avoided, but if you must, check the